Applying to the University of Alberta Rheumatology Program

 - Regular formative written and clinical examinations to evaluate progression and for Royal College exam preparation

-- Regular feedback from the Program Director
+- Regular feedback from the Program Director and your Academic Advisor

 The home base for our rheumatology residents is the University of Alberta Hospital.
 With over 650 beds, it treats 700,000 patients each year in the heart of the University of Alberta campus.
 It is a short walk to the River Valley or trendy Old Strathcona.
 Light Rail Transit brings you right to the hospital entrance.
 Just having opened in August 2013 is the new Edmonton Clinic, a state-of-the-art dedicated outpatient clinic.
 On community rheumatology rotations, residents may also see in-patients consults at some of our other hospital facilities, including Royal Alexandra Hospital, Grey Nuns Hospital and Sturgeon Hospital.

 Edmonton is the capital of Alberta, a warm and friendly city of over one million people.
 Edmonton is well known for a thriving arts and theatre community, and hosts over 30 festivals throughout the year, including North America’s largest Fringe Festival, Heritage Days, the Folk Festival, K-Days, & more.
 Edmonton is home to the longest urban forest in North America, situated along the banks in the pristine River Valley and only steps away from the University of Alberta Hospital.
 Whyte Avenue is a well known trendy location, televised nationally when the Edmonton Oilers competed in the Stanley Cup.
-Football is supported through the Eskimos.
+Football is supported through the Elks.
 And of course shopping is never a problem with North America’s largest shopping centre, West Edmonton Mall.

 Please feel free to ask for contact information for current and former residents, as they would be happy to provide you with any information you require.